 Osteoporosis, Breast Cancer, and Eating Disorders: Not Just for Women

-Seymour, 70, noticed a patch of what looked like blood on his pajama top three years ago and thought he had cut himself, but he was not scratched.
+Seymour, 70, noticed a patch of what looked like blood on his pajama top and thought he had cut himself, but he was not scratched.
 His doctor tested the discharge and told the New Jersey man he had

-Dan, also 70, a retired Michigan engineer, was pulling weeds three years ago.
-For no apparent reason, he fractured two vertebrae.
-He had
+Dan, also 70, a retired Michigan engineer, was pulling weeds, when for no apparent reason, he fractured two vertebrae.
+He was diagnosed with

 As a teenager, Gary was obsessed with having a trim, athletic body.
 The Wisconsin resident shunned food and exercised excessively.
-Sometimes he would do sit-ups and push-ups for three hours before school.
+Sometimes he would do sit-ups and push-ups for 3 hours before school.
 He ate little and shrank from 160 pounds (73 kilograms) to an unhealthy 104 pounds (47 kilograms).
-Over a six-year period, he was hospitalized four times.
+Over a 6 year period, he was hospitalized 4 times.
 Now 26, Gary says he is "completely recovered" from his eating disorder.

 What do these men have in common?
 They all suffer from illnesses typically thought of as "women's diseases."
-Breast cancer, osteoporosis, and eating disorders all occur in men, too, though their prevalence is much greater in the female population.
+Breast cancer, osteoporosis, and eating disorders all occur in men as well, though their prevalence is much greater in the female population.
 As a result, many men may fail to recognize symptoms.
 Likewise, doctors and families often do not suspect these illnesses.
-This can delay therapy and make disorders difficult to treat.
+This can delay therapy and make disorders more difficult to treat.

 Medical experts say men may shy away from seeking medical treatment for disorders they feel are unmasculine.
 In support groups, men use terms like "very scared" and "ashamed" to describe initial feelings about their illnesses.
 Others express frustration at the difficulty in finding information and therapy.